Trump criticizes Saudi account of Khashoggi's death: 'There's been deception'

 "It's early — we haven't finished our review or investigation — but it's, I think, a very important first step, and it happened sooner than people thought it would happen," the president said Friday.

-Trump ally Lindsey Graham said on Fox News that he did not think the Saudi's explanation was "credible at all."
+A Trump ally, Sen. Lindsey Graham, R-S.C., said on Fox News that he didn't think the Saudis' explanation was "credible at all."

 "It's ridiculous to believe 18 people would go to Turkey to kill Mr. Khashoggi and nobody in the government know about it," he said.

-Saudi Arabia’s explanation Friday that the Saudi journalist’s death at its Istanbul consulate was a result of a "quarrel and fighting by hand" drew international criticism and doubts about the crown prince’s involvement.
-Saudi Arabia also said that 18 of its citizens were arrested as the result of its government’s investigation into what happened to Khashoggi after he disappeared on Oct.
+Saudi Arabia's explanation Friday — that Khashoggi's death at its Istanbul consulate was a result of a "quarrel and fighting by hand" — drew international criticism and doubts about the crown prince's involvement.
+Saudi Arabia also said 18 of its citizens were arrested as a result of its government's investigation into what happened to Khashoggi after he disappeared on Oct.
 2 after visiting the consulate.

-It was the first time the nation acknowledged that Khashoggi died in the consulate after a series of denials and shifting explanations in the 17 days since he disappeared.
+It was the first time Saudi Arabia had acknowledged that Khashoggi died in the consulate after a series of denials and shifting explanations in the 17 days since he disappeared.
+The official Saudi Press Association reported Sunday that Crown Prince Mohammed called Kashoggi's eldest son, Salah Khashoggi, to express his condolences.

 - Oct.
 2: Jamal Khashoggi goes missing after entering the Saudi consulate in Istanbul just after 1 p.m. to obtain documents to marry his Turkish fiancée, Hatice Cengiz.

 - Oct.
-3: Saudi Crown Prince Mohammed bin Salman tells Bloomberg his understanding is that Khashoggi left the consulate after "a few minutes or one hour" and that Saudi Arabia was investigating through its foreign ministry "to see exactly what happened at that time."
+3: Saudi Crown Prince Mohammed bin Salman tells Bloomberg that his understanding is that Khashoggi left the consulate after "a few minutes or one hour" and that Saudi Arabia was investigating through its Foreign Ministry "to see exactly what happened at that time."

 - Oct.
 7: A Saudi official issued another statement dismissing reports by Reuters that Khashoggi was killed at the consulate.
 "The official strongly denounced these baseless allegations, and expressed his doubt that they came from Turkish officials that are informed of the investigation or are authorized to comment on the issue," the statement said.